 - a.
 Develops and submits a Preliminary Assessment (PA) and Feasibility Study (FS). - b.
 Documents the baseline data and ensures the data adequately supports the baseline.
 Simulation models are not acceptable baselining tools. - c.
 Provides funding for energy reduction project(s). - d.
 Implements the UESC project, including purchasing equipment, installing equipment, and overseeing and completing construction during projects. - e.
-Performs metering and data collection to ensure energy reduction and provides the M&V report.
+Provides the M&V report and verifies metering and data collection is part of the M&V plan to ensure energy reduction via ECM performance.